Weyl's law for singular Riemannian manifolds: Heat kernel estimates with remainder

 \subsection{Heat trace bound}

 In this section we apply Theorem~\ref{t:heat} to estimate the heat trace on $M$. \begin{theorem} Let $(M,g)$ be a smooth compact $n$-dimensional Riemannian manifold with convex boundary $\partial M$.
-Let $K,H\geq 0$ such that $|\Sec(M)|\le K$ and $|\Hess(\distb)| \leq H$ for $\distb < \inj_\partial(M)$.
-Then there exists a constant $c>0$, depending only on $n$, such that the following estimate for the Dirichlet and Neumann heat kernels holds:
+Let $K \geq 0$ such that $|\Sec(M)|\le K$.
+Then there exists a constant $c>0$, depending only on $n$, such that the following estimate for the Dirichlet or Neumann heat kernels holds:

 for all values of $t \in \R_+$ such that